txus/shitdb/README.md

 * APUSH [key] [value]: Pushes value to the array located at key.
 * APOP [key]: Pops the array located at key and returns the popped value.
+* ACOUNT [key]: Returns the number of elements in the array.

 ## Contributing